One of the biggest advantages of search engine marketing is the incredible level of "intent" that we as advertisers have.

 Keyword Match Types

-The default keyword type when you add a keyword to your campaign.
-This type means google automatically includes things like miss-spelling, similar variations, etc.
+The default keyword type is when you add a keyword to your campaign.
+This type means google automatically includes things like miss-spelling, similar variations.
+Broad matches mean you might match for any slightly relevant search term, which helps get your ad and business seen, but it might not serve people who are actually looking for your product.

 With this keyword type, your ad would only show on searches that match the phrase but may have words on either side of the phrase.
 Your ad wouldn't appear if there were words in the middle of the phrase.